markpond/api-documentation/authorisation.md

 First, gather the user's username and password.
 Note: you must not store them, as stated in the [API policy](https://markpond.com/developers/policy).

-The, we'll initialize a client:
+The, we'll initialise a client:

 	client = OAuth2::Client.new(app_id, secret, site: "https://markpond.com/")